dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ### eth_protocolVersion {#eth_protocolversion}

-Returns the current Ethereum protocol version.
-Note that this method is [not available in Geth](https://github.com/ethereum/go-ethereum/pull/22064#issuecomment-788682924).
+Returns the current Ethereum protocol version
+* Note that this method is [not available in Geth](https://github.com/ethereum/go-ethereum/pull/22064#issuecomment-788682924).

 **Parameters**